 In addition to styles, there are also properties associated with a document like page orientation (portrait or landscape), paper size (like A4, A3, and US letter), and number of columns.

 To avoid ending up with a large example, we will keep the possible template and style properties to a minimum.
-The text formatter we define, can handle documents with two types of paragraphs: headings and body text.
+Our text formatter can handle documents with two types of paragraphs: headings and body text.
 Headings are automatically numbered sequentially and body texts are indented by three spaces.
 A document has only one property which is the maximum length of a line in a paragraph.

 myFormatter: obj SimpleTextFormatter